IGITUGraz/live-plotter/README.rst

 After the simulation is finished, call :code:`plot_recorder.close('x_sq')` to do a clean shutdown.

-To actually do liv plotting, you would implement a :code:`Plotter` in a different file that inherits from :code:`PlotterBase` as follows:
+To actually do live plotting, you would implement a :code:`Plotter` in a different file that inherits from :code:`PlotterBase` as follows:

 .. code:: python